ivotron/popper2-paper/paper/paper.md

 The training pod used the single GPU of the node on which it was scheduled.
 Reproducing the workflow developed on the local machine in the Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 In our case, we configured the training with an overfitting patience of 5 and allowed the training to run till it overfits, similar to what was done for the local machine case study.
-The training can be speed up further by scheduling the workflow on multiple nodes in order to utilize the processing power of multiple GPUs.
+The training can be speed up further by scheduling the workflow on multiple nodes to utilize the processing power of multiple GPUs.

 ## Workflow execution in Slurm clusters